 - Given that existing, traditional materials would still be part of the building's structure, these had to be allowed to breathe, or trapped moisture could severely damage their integrity.

 Lime Green's Warmshell insulation system is able to bring an old building constructed of traditional hardwood timber frame up to modern energy efficiency standards, and to do so sustainably.

-For the Warmshell system at Tyland Barn, wood-fibre insulation boards were fixed directly to the brickwork on the ground floor and to the oak frame on the storey above, using specialist fixings.
-To these were applied first a base coat of lime render (Prepbond WP) with an embedded glass fibre mesh, followed by a final top coat (Finish WP).
+For the Warmshell wall insulation system at Tyland Barn, wood-fibre insulation boards were fixed directly to the brickwork on the ground floor and to the oak frame on the storey above, using specialist fixings.
+To these wood-fibre insulation boards, a base coat of lime render (Prepbond WP) with an embedded glass fibre mesh was first applied, followed by a final top coat (Finish WP).

-- The Warmshell system ensures minimal air leakage, creating a comfortable working environment that is also energy efficient, even when starting with an old building like Tyland Barn.
+- The Warmshell insulation system ensures minimal air leakage, creating a comfortable working environment that is also energy efficient, even when starting with an old building like Tyland Barn.

-- The first coat of lime plaster is specifically designed to adhere to the wood-fibre boards, while the glass fibre mesh within it not only offers impact resistance, but also binds individual boards together into one tight unit.
+- The first coat of lime plaster is specifically designed to adhere to the wood-fibre insulation boards, while the glass fibre mesh within it not only offers impact resistance, but also binds individual boards together into one tight unit.

 - The top coat of Finish WP contains a powerful water repellent that enables water vapour to escape from beneath, but prevents water droplets from entering other than at the most superficial level from the outside.
 This makes the surface coat almost as waterproof as concrete, but much more breathable.

 - Lime can accommodate a great deal of movement, an important consideration when dealing with a building made from natural materials.

-Lime Green's Warmshell insulation system has BBA approval and robust European technical approval.
-The testing which effectively exposes the system to 25 years of weather conditions in just 28 days, so severe are the testing protocols used.
+Lime Green's Warmshell wall insulation system has BBA approval and robust European technical approval.
+The testing effectively exposes the wall insulation system to 25 years of weather conditions in just 28 days, making the testing protocols used severe.